9:30am – 9:40am

 At the HR Tech Summit, five finalist start-ups will have three minutes to pitch and explain their solutions to a panel of judges and investors.

 The winner will receive a $20k marketing campaign in HRD Magazine and HRD Online plus the opportunity to secure funding from one of the investors.

-Entry is open to all individuals and new companies in Australia with HR tech solutions less than three years old.
-Submit your nomination now!
+Entry was open to all individuals and new companies in Australia with HR tech solutions less than three years old.

 The Tech Den will showcase companies that:

 - Helps companies to recruit and manage their people